-Communicative leadership in organisations is a tall order.
+Getting communicative leadership right is a tall order.

 Do you know the single biggest challenge in communicative leadership for organisations?
-We need way more leaders than there are to be found.
+We need more leaders than we have.

-As strange as it might seem, in most organisations, there are more non-leaders in management positions than there are leaders in management positions.
+In most organisations, non-leaders in management positions outnumber natural-born leaders in management positions.

-We’re sophisticated mammals with complex languages and social behaviours which makes leadership a quality necessary for our survival.
-This makes real leaders valuable — and naturally rare.
+We’re sophisticated mammals with complex languages and social behaviours, making leadership a quality necessary for our survival.
+Leadership is evolutionary valuable — and also naturally rare.

-So, how do you make this equation work?
+So, how do we make this equation work?

 In communicative leadership, there are many tell-tale signs of a bad leader.
 Given that leadership is such a profound organisational challenge, almost every working adult have experienced what it means to serve a bad leader in an organisation:

-As follows, any of the above behaviours, while being all-too common, will wreak havoc in any organisation.
-So, what would we be looking for instead?
+As follows, any of the above behaviours, while being all-too-common, will wreak havoc in any organisation.
+So, what should we be looking for instead?

 What is required from communicative leaders?
 According to Catrin Johansson, Vernon Miller and Solange Hamrin: